What is Reverse Repurchase Agreement?

 Purpose of Reverse Repurchase Agreement

-How does Reverse Repurchase Agreement Work?
+How Does Reverse Repurchase Agreement Work?

-Examples of Reverse Repurchase Agreement
+Examples of Reverse Repurchase Agreements

 Following are the example are given below: